khanhnamle1994/technical-interview-prep/README.md

 Continuous integration is one of the strategies to increase development speed and reduce time to market.
 Review the concept of continuous integration in [this video](https://www.coursera.org/lecture/devops-culture-and-mindset/configuration-management-continuous-integration-testing-and-delivery-8YCtX) (min 2:59).
 If you prefer reading, you can check [this Wikipedia article](https://en.wikipedia.org/wiki/Continuous_integration).

 [back to top](#technical-interview-prep)

+## System Design

+When building software applications, it is important to make good design decisions.
+To practice your software design, review [this interview preparation document](https://workera.ai/candidates/interview_prep/#h.dxekc5ol5li).